-A-Levels are one of those courses that people often believe are very hard to study and take a lot of commitment on the student’s part.
-This isn’t strictly true and the study of A-Levels can be very straight forward and rewarding for people.
+Are A Levels hard is something we are often asked by students.
+A Levels are one of those courses that people believe are very hard to study and take a lot of commitment.
+But this isn’t strictly true and studying A Levels can be very straight forward and rewarding for people.
 The qualification itself is Level 3, which means the syllabus is created and designed to give students a solid foundation understanding of the topic to then go on and study it at a higher level.

 Whether a student will find A-Levels hard depends on a number of factors.
 For example, if you’re a student with no previous experience of secondary education (such as GCSEs), then chances are, it will take you some time to get to grips with how best to answer exam questions and how best to prepare and revise ready for examination.
 However, if you have had some experience of GCSEs or equivalent, then the progression onto A-Level study should be smooth and very doable.